Albarino wine: for lovers of all things seafood

 Albarino grapes are renown for their large yields and hefty harvests.
 Some growers have refined a method of overharvesting the grapes, which produces a wine of lower alcohol content.
 When over-cropped, Albarino wine will only produce around 8.5% alcohol, which is what separates the quality vintners from the over-producers.

 Albarino vines are perfect to train onto a canopy and must be tied with strong wire.
 Each vine will typically produce thirty to forty buds in bunching clusters.
-But, the cool breeze from the Atlantic ocean is essential for Albarino to develop its complex, citrus and salt notes.
+The cool breeze from the Atlantic ocean is essential for Albarino to develop its complex citrus and salt notes.

 In Spain, Albarino growth is limited to the northern regions of the countryside that receive an abundance of rain and cooler, more moderate temperatures throughout the season.
-The best soil type for Albarino grapes is deep, sandy, granite comprised, moist soil.
+Albarino grows best in moist, sandy, granite-rich soils.
 Grapes grown in warm regions need soil with a higher clay composition.

 The next time you are deciding which wine to pair with your decadent seafood meal, a Thai dish, or herby hors-d’oeuvre, reach for a bottle of refreshing, bold Albarino wine.
 The dry, crisp flavors of fruit and sea will complement Mediterranean fare like no other.
-For the refined pallet, there exist few white wines that carry as much complexity, while maintaining a clean finish.
+For the refined pallet, there exist few white wines that balance such complexity and clean finish.